 Is Blueprint Genetics an accredited diagnostic laboratory?

 Yes.
-Blueprint Genetics is accredited by both ISO 15189 and College of American Pathologists (CAP).
-The ISO 15189 standard accreditation is carried by FINAS,
+Blueprint Genetics is accredited by both Finnish Accreditation Service (FINAS) in accordance with SFS-EN ISO 15189:2013 and College of American Pathologists (CAP).

 Is Blueprint Genetic CLIA certified?